 The complex relationship between employee and employer has been studied from both a psychological and sociological aspect.
 The findings from both these fields of research have identified four main categories of theories on employees’ motivation.
 (1) Economic needs of man, money is the motivator for example: Taylorism (2) Social man from the Hawthorne studies: (3) Self actualisation – this extended the results from the Hawthorne studies to include psychological issues: (4) The contingency approach – this identifies that individual motivation is influenced by a number of variables.
-If you are keen to discuss motivation within your human resources management dissertation, here are some ideas to get you started.
+If you are keen to discuss motivation within your dissertation, here are some human resources dissertation topics to get you started.

 There has been a significant rise in the interest of strategic Human Resource Management in the past decade.
 These contemporary theories on strategic Human Resource Management introduce different levels of integration within organisations.
 Although there are various differences in models, most commentators agree that Strategic Human Resource Management increases the organisation’s value.

 With the global economy and the increase in competition this brings, the human resource is viewed as the last competitive edge.
 It is how this resource is managed and the value that is place on it, that makes a difference between organisations.
 When the organisational strategy has not considered the implications to the human resource i.e. are there enough trained employees or do we need to employ more, the strategy runs a high risk of failure.
 Therefore it is vital to align the human resource with the organisation’s strategy.
-A human resources management dissertation on strategic HR lends some interesting topics for you to discuss.
+Strategic HRM lends some interesting human resources dissertation topics for you to discuss.

 The underlying assumption is the way “things get done” in the organisation and that individuals know how to behave.
 When an assumption is broken, it is questioned by members of the organisation.
 This helps to maintain the culture (Phelan 2005).
 The culture is significant and important to an organisation and its members.
 For the individual and group member, culture is the “social glue that helps hold the organisation together by providing appropriate standards for what employees should say and do”.
 Consequently, the culture will reduce an employee’s uncertainty and anxiety about expected behaviour.

 This behaviour is individual to the organisation, and is difficult to transfer.
 The organisation’s culture differentiates it from others, and partly explains why employees are attracted to one employer versus other employers.
 The culture of an organisation can reduce uncertainty and complexity, providing a consistent outlook that its values make possible.
 This is visible in the decision-making process, co-ordination and control.
 Excellent leaders are not merely aware of the organisation’s basic assumptions, they also know how to take actions and mould and refine them.
-To discuss culture as a human resources management dissertation, some topics are suggested below.
+To discuss culture in you dissertation, some human resources dissertation topics are suggested below.

 Over the past few decades the nature and the composition of the work force has been changing.
 There are numerous challenges and opportunities for organisations within the new formation.
 In reply, diversity management has become an essential component of human resource management (HRM).
 Diversity management is a relatively new, but significant area of HRM.

 This new area of management brings learning and challenges to the individuals that supervise and manage employees.
 Diversity management does assume different forms and models in practice, but is defined as an organisation’s active investment in the integration, development, and advancement of individuals who collectively represent the work force.
 When developing an organisational strategy, diversity is placed in the culture, policies, and practices which support respect and communication, as well as individual, team and organisational performance in a diverse environment.
-Possible topics on diversity for your human resources management dissertation are:
+Possible human resources dissertation topics on diversity are: